 Skip to content

-Guance currently provides a Vite plugin that can easily upload the corresponding directory's SourceMap files during the Web project build process, solving the complicated manual upload process.
+Guance currently provides a Vite plugin, which can easily upload the corresponding directory's SourceMap files during the Web project build process.

 Note: Currently supports uploading for Web applications.